Therese Albertine Luise Robinson: Repatriation to Germany

 In 1816, the family moved back to Halle.
 Though she continued to write poetry and short stories, she was reluctant to publish them publicly in her own name.
-She translated Walter Scott's Old Mortality and The Black Dwarf, which she published under the pseudonym "Ernst Berthold" (Halle, 1822), but this she purportedly did so for a little "pin-money" and "against her own inclination".
-In 1822 she submitted a series of literary criticisms, which were self-denigratingly signed "ein Frauenzimmer".
+She translated Walter Scott's Old Mortality and The Black Dwarf, which she published under the pseudonym "Ernst Berthold" (Halle, 1822), but she purportedly did so for a little "pin-money" and "against her own inclination".
+In 1822, she submitted a series of literary criticisms, which were self-denigratingly signed "ein Frauenzimmer".

-Talvj was the pen name she invented, an acrostic formed from the initials of her maiden name (née Therese Albertine Louise von Jacob) which she would use to sign her works thereafter, beginning with Psyche (1825), a collection of three short stories.
+Talvj was the pen name she invented, an acrostic formed from the initials of her maiden name (Therese Albertine Louise von Jacob) which she would use to sign her works thereafter, beginning with Psyche (1825), a collection of three short stories.

 Serbian language and Goethe

 Her interest in the Serbian language was triggered by reading Jakob Grimm's criticism of the Serbian folk songs, and she delved into its study to obliterate her sorrow following the loss of a sister in 1823.
 With her background in the Russian language, she soon mastered the language, initiating work on translating Serbian folk songs.
 Learning Goethe had struck up interest in such Serbian songs, she "despite an almost overpowering timidity" ventured to write to him about her project, accompanied by sample drafts of songs she completed.
 After receiving from Goethe much encouragement through correspondence and meetings in person, her translation Volkslieder der Serben ('Folk songs of the Serbs') appeared in 1826.
-Goethe glowingly recommended her creation in Kunst und Altertum, and compared her efforts which were in popularly accessible language favorably against Grimm's strict literal translations.
+Goethe glowingly recommended her creation in Kunst und Altertum, and favorably compared her efforts, which were in popularly accessible language, against Grimm's strict literal translations.
 And the work became the lasting hallmark of her reputation for posterity.